-MR LOIZOU FILIPPOS
+MR LOIZOU FILIPPOS Professor

-Professor

-Undergraduate studies at Arizona State University.
-USA (B.Sc.
+Undergraduate studies at Arizona State University, USA (B.Sc.
 Engineering (Electrical Engineering), 1989), postgraduate studies at Western Illinois University, USA (M.B.A., 1991).
 Additional qualifications include studies at Aachen Institute of Technology, West Germany (Language Diploma).
 Employed as Teaching Instructor at Western Illinois University (1990-1991) and as Full-time Lecturer at P.A.
 College, Larnaca since 1992.
 Has been appointed as the Director of Programme of Studies of the Business Administration Department since 1993, Assistant Professor from 2004 to 2011, Associate Professor from 2012 to 2014 and Professor since 2015.
 Has published a number of articles in the Cyprus International Journal of Management.
-Is a member of the ICAFW Academia and Professional Community Steering Committee since April 2017.
+Is a member of the ICAEW Academia and Professional Community Steering Committee since April 2017.
+Participates in the Erasmus+ funded research project titled: 'Inclusive Digital Environments to Enable High-guality Education for Disadvantaged and Disabled Learners -INCLUDEME' as a project manager (2020 to present).
 Has been a member of the Larnaca Municipality Steering Committee for the "European Union USUDS for Larnaca" project.
 Has supervised/coordinated the ICPAC project: "The Role of Corporate Governance in Cypriot Public Limited Companies".
 Has planned, and organised a series of training programmes delivered to faculty members at P.A.
 College under the sponsorship of the Human Resource Development Authority (2009-2013).
 Teaching interests include research methods, finance, financial management, investments and SME risk management.
 Research interests reflect a fundamental interest in exploring business/finance related issues, time series analysis, non-linear dynamics, behavioural finance, evolutionary finance, experimental finance and SME risk management.

-DR MARKOU MARKOS
+DR MARKOU MARKOS Assistant Professor

-Assistant Professor

 Business Computing Department Head Postgraduate studies at the University of Exeter (PhD Computer Science, 2005 and MSc.
 Computer Science, 1999) and undergraduate studies at P.A.
 College (BSc.
 Business Computing, First Class Honours, 1998).
 Employed at the University of Exeter as a teaching assistant (1999-2003), teaching artificial intelligence related subjects to postgraduate students.
 While at the University of Exeter, Markos collaborated with the British Ministry of Defence to develop completely autonomous, intelligent surveillance and targeting agents for military aircrafts.
 Before joining P.A.
 College, Markos worked as a special scientist at the University of Cyprus on a Cyprus Research Promotion Foundation funded project, in collaboration with the Transmission System Operator of Cyprus to develop an artificial intelligence framework for automatic short-term electrical load demand forecasting in Cyprus.
 Markos is a member of the British Computer Society (BCS), PAR Group and the IEEE, USA.
 He is employed as a full-time lecturer at P.A.
 College since October 2013.
 Markos is an active researcher in the area of artificial intelligence and image processing and has published his work in reputable journals and conference proceedings.
+Participates in the Erasmus+ funded research project titled: 'Inclusive Digital Environments to Enable High-quality Education for Disadvantaged and Disabled Learners -INCLUDEME' as project co-leader (2020 to present).
 His research interests include artificial neural networks, video frame analysis and pattern recognition, and autonomous agents.
 He is a reviewer for IEEE Trans. on Knowledge and Data Engineering, IEEE Trans. on Pattern Analysis and Machine Intelligence, IEEE Trans. on Neural Networks and Elsevier Pattern Recognition and Pattern Recognition Letters journals.

-MS SAVVA SOFIA
+MS SAVVA SOFIA Part-Time Lecturer

-Part-Time Lecturer